mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 translation devices observing the flags and sequence/acknowledgment numbers exposed by TCP.

-It relies on five states, three configurable timeouts, and a set of signals defined in {{abstract-signaling-mechanisms}}.
+It relies on six states, three configurable timeouts, and a set of signals defined in {{abstract-signaling-mechanisms}}.
 The states are defined as follows: